KTRosenberg/Text-Analyzer-and-Step-through-Viewer/README.md

 -I have to see whether seek() buffers most of the types of files I am using, and I also have to see how it behaves when seeking backwards through a file.
 The program does not modify the text file or store the full text.
--ASCII-only supported, I will look into measuring the sizes in bytes of unicode characters, v1 and v2_2 are more flexible
+-ASCII-only supported for sure, but I believe that I have correctly implemented a way to track the positions of unicode characters, but the additional encoding slows the program more.
+I will see whether there are better ways of achieving the same effect.
+Otherwise version 3 is definitely best left as an ASCII-encoding-only version.
+Additional testing is probably best.
+(v1 and v2_2 are more tolerant for now)

+-NOTE: I believe that I made it possible for unicode character positions to be recorded correctly.
+This needs additional testing.

 Step-through-text-viewer: